xmos/fwk_voice/modules/lib_aec/doc/index.rst

    src/reference/index

-``lib_aec`` is a library of functions for performing Automatic Echo Cancellation on input data.
+``lib_aec`` is a library of functions for performing Acoustic Echo Cancellation on input data.

 On GitHub